psandrey/psandrey.github.io/_sort/comparison_sort/selection_sort.md

 ```
 ## Correctness

 Initially, the stack is empty, so the outter loop starts from index $$ 0 $$ to $$ n - 1 $$ - basically it stacks all items.
 The inner loop find the first minimum item and swap it with the item from index 0.
-Now, the stack contains the first item and the inner loop finds the next minimum from the remaing items between index $$ 1 $$ and $$ n - 1 $$.
+Now, the stack contains the first item and the inner loop finds the next minimum from the remaining items between index $$ 1 $$ and $$ n - 1 $$.
 So, the algorithm sort any given input.

 ## Complexity Analysis